Options for write_term

 • as(Kind) (ECL)

-Where Kind is clause, goal or term: assume that the printed term is of the given Kind, and apply the corresponding transformations before printing.
+Where Kind is clause, goal or term: assume that the printed term is of the given Kind.

 • cycles(Bool) (SP,SWI)